Improving the Nurse-Patient Relationship with Difficult Patients

 After all, the information you provide patients may be one of the primary sources they draw from in making decisions about their own healthcare.

 Even when dealing with difficult patients, most nurses want individuals to have everything they need to make the best possible decision for themselves.

-Sometimes difficult patients and family members are acting out because they feel a loss of control in their current circumstances.
+Sometimes difficult patients and family members act out because they feel a loss of control in their current circumstances.

-Glenn advises nurses to avoid certain types of phrasing that can increase those feelings of being out of control.
+Glenn advises nurses to avoid certain phrasing that can increase those feelings of being out of control.

 "Don't 'should' on people," she says.
 "For example, don't focus on you should do this or you should do that."